Contact Center Solutions Featured Article

 To get insight and information about how they can cost effectively reduce the technical, schedule, and financial risks associated with implementing new contact center solutions.
 The consequences of poor deployments and poor post deployment system performance are unsatisfied customers and missed ROI objectives.

 Rich Tehrani is President and Group Editor-in-Chief of TMC.
-In addition, he is the Chairman of the world�s best-attended communications conference, INTERNET TELEPHONY Conference & EXPO (ITEXPO (News - Alert)).
+In addition, he is the Chairman of the world�s best-attended communications conference, INTERNET TELEPHONY Conference & EXPO (ITEXPO).
 He is also the author of his own communications and technology blog.

 Edited by Tim Gray